lake-wg/grease/draft-amsuess-core-edhoc-grease.md

 Probably yes, because padding is "special enough" that it could be handled in a hard-coded fashion.
 (Then again, there's nothing but the effort stopping anyone else from doing the same with the GREASE EADs, right?)

+Can anything be done about extra methods and COSE headers?

+They would not result in successful operations, but maybe there is still some value in registering one or two -- using them would mean sacrificing the full connection, but it may still be possible to conclude that the extension points are in order from watching the EDHOC exchange fail in the predicted way.